Easy Tres Leches Cake With Cake Mix

 However, the minimum amount of time I recommend to soak the Tres Leches Cake is one hour.
 It needs a little time for everything to groove together!

-If you're never made homemade whipped cream before, don't be intimidated by it.
+If you've never made homemade whipped cream before, don't be intimidated by it.
 It's incredibly easy to whip together (literally) with an electric hand mixer.

 Easy Tres Leches Cake With Cake Mix

-This easy Tres Leches Cake with Cake Mix recipe uses boxed cake mix, sweetened condensed milk, and cinnamon for the best shortcut dessert you'll find!
+This easy Tres Leches Cake with Cake Mix recipe uses boxed cake mix and a sweet three milk mixture, topped with rich whipped cream & cinnamon for the best shortcut dessert you'll find!

 Affiliate links used.